Olympic host Tokyo hits record 2,848 COVID-19 cases, seeks more hospital beds

 Health experts had warned that seasonal factors, increased mobility, and the spread of variants would lead to a rebound in COVID-19 cases this summer.

-While vaccinations boost protection for the oldest citizens most likely to need emergency care, just 36 per cent of the population has received at least one dose, a Reuters vaccination tracker shows.
+Only 36per cent of the population has received at least one dose, a Reuters vaccination tracker https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access shows.

-The inoculation push has recently ebbed amid logistics snags after having picked up steam last month from a sluggish start.
+The inoculations have recently ebbed amid logistical snags after having picked up steam last month from a sluggish start.
+Nearly two-thirds of respondents to the Nikkei survey said the campaign was not going well.

+Voter support for Suga slid nine points to 34per cent, its lowest since he took office last September, the survey showed.

+Suga's term as ruling Liberal Democratic Party (LDP) president expires in September and his LDP-led coalition faces an election for parliament's powerful lower house, which must be held by November.

-Many Japanese had wanted the Games postponed again or cancelled, fearing the influx of athletes and officials could fuel the surge.
+About a third in the survey wanted the Games postponed again or cancelled, while more than half said Japan's border steps for incoming Olympics athletes and officials were "inappropriate".

 Despite tight quarantine rules for the Games, 155 cases have emerged involving athletes and others.